 When I have questions or concerns, I am sure to call his pediatrician.
 After our scare, I started noticing that his sleep issues seem to stem from his breathing.
 Sure enough, after our sleep study, we found out he has moderate to severe sleep apnea.
 We aren’t sure what the next step is right now, but most likely he will have his adenoids removed.

-I’ve also become much more aware about the air he breathes everyday.
+I’ve also become much more aware about the air he breathes every day.
 Making sure I go with a trusted brand like Dyson is key.
 I vacuum his play area and where he sleeps multiple times a week with the Dyson Ball Animal 2.
 It has the strongest suction of any vacuum.
 This vacuum is designed to eliminate dust and allergens from the home.
-Dyson engineers designed this vacuum to be user friendly and effective.
+Dyson engineers designed this vacuum to be user-friendly and effective.
 It’s made such a big difference in our home.
 As a mom with a son who has breathing issues, there isn’t a vacuum I would trust more.
 As well as regular cleaning to remove dust, the idea of checking out a company like Green Horizon One Hour Heating and Air Conditioning site to consider having air conditioning fitted into your house may be a step worth taking, especially if anyone in the house suffers from asthma.

 We also have the Dyson Hot+Cool link air purifier in his room.